 O LORD, my heart is not lifted up; my eyes are not raised too high; I do not occupy myself with things too great and too marvelous for me.
 But I have calmed and quieted my soul, like a weaned child with its mother; like a weaned child is my soul within me.
 O Israel, hope in the LORD from this time forth and forevermore.
 (Psalm 131:1-3 ESV)

-Consider, dwell, and meditate on this verse.
+Consider, dwell, and meditate on these verses.
 And feel free to turn to other verses you have memorized or passages that have impacted your life and let God’s Word renew your mind.
 If you want some questions to guide your thoughts, you can start with these: